 Clojure code is organized into libs (libraries).
-Where examples in the book depend on a library that is not part of the Clojure core, I document that dependency with a use form:
+Where examples in the book depend on a library that is not part of the Clojure core, we document that dependency with a use or require form:

 '''

 (use '[lib-name :only (var-names+)])

+(require '[lib-name :as alias])

 '''

-This form of use brings in only the names in vor-names, making each function's origin clear.
-For example, a commonly used function is strjoin, from the clojure.contrib.str-utils library:
+This form of use brings in only the names in var-names, while require creates an alias, making each function's origin clear.
+For example, a commonly used function is file, from the clojure.java.io library:

 '''

-(use '[clojure.contrib.str-utils :only (str-join)])
+(use '[clojure.java.io :only (file)])

-(str-join "-" ["hello", "clojure"])

-"hello-clojure"
+(file "hello.txt")

+-> #<File hello.txt>

 '''